Intro Wedding Toasts 101

 Public speaking can be nerve-wracking even during a routine staff meeting, so when your family member or close friend enlists you in making the wedding toast, anxiety thresholds can reach a new maximum.
 A wedding toast isn’t just a presentation; you’ll be speaking during a lifetime event and will have to provoke emotions and laughter without stealing the show.
 Before you pull out your pen, there’s a lot to consider to create the perfect wedding toast.

 Start off by introducing yourself and how you know the bride and groom.
 Regardless if you’ve been asked to speak by one or the other, always include both the bride and groom in your speech.
 This is their day, and you need to keep the focus on them and their union.
 Once you’ve introduced yourself, explain how you all met.
 This is a good place to include a story if you think it’s appropriate.
 If you met one of them first, start with the story of how you two met.
-Afterwards, share the story of how your friend met their spouse.
-You can comment on things like how awkwardly they may have started out or how smitten they instantly were, but always keep it positive.
+Afterward, share the story of how your friend met their spouse.
+You can comment on things like how awkwardly they may have started out or how smitten they instantly were but always keep it positive.
 If the relationship started out cold, focus on its progression.
 You can use humor, but don’t embarrass either person.

 When you’re giving this introduction, don’t use material that falls under the realm of “you had to be there.”
 If something is only funny because you know some inside secret, don’t include it.
 If you need to test this, deliver your speech to someone who is not involved in the process and see if the humor is there.
 Keep humor accessible as well.
 This means that even if you joke around with your friend all the time and put each other down, don’t make that the focus of your speech.
 One little comment might earn a laugh, but too many will confuse the guests and risks annoying the bride and groom.
 Don’t use something trite to open your speech, and avoid jokes that insult yourself or a member of the bridal party.
 For example, don’t say you’re going to have a captive and miserable audience for the next ten minutes and say the bride will be lucky to even get that long tonight.
 If you do have something funny to share, keep it tasteful.
 That includes omitting what happened at the strip club the other night or bringing up stories involving exes.
 Always keep the focus on the couple, and avoid saying anything that could get your friend in trouble like spilling a family secret.